ethandanielsmall/17-RegEx/Develop/gist-template.md

 Introductory paragraph (replace this with your text)

+## The Purpose

+You are a social media user and you have a phobia of kittens.
+So, you want to implement something that will find tweets with '#kittens' and block them from view.

+Or, you are a password generator, and you do not want to give the same person the same password twice.

+In both instances, you need something that can go through arrays of information and find matches or patterns, so that something can be done with them.
+That is exactly the job for regular expressions.

 ## Summary

 Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.